Tea and Coffee, Potions and BlendsView Our Alphabetical Recipe Index for Tea and Coffee, Potions and Blends

 You cannot believe how good a strong black tea is when coupled with chocolate notes and a sweep of orange!
 This is dessert in a cup.
 An extravagant, outrageously, decadent cuppa tea.
 You could vary this by using white chocolate instead of the milk chocolate.
 This is a great tea to bring in a cannister or pretty cello bag and a colored tie as a gift or for serving to guests with spice cake, butter cookies, or a delicate pastry.

 Is this a tea or a potion?
 Is this a beverage or an oasis?
 A local coffee and tea bistro serves up “Cream Earl Grey’.
 I experienced and the veritable elixir that it was transported me to an English Country garden reverie.
 It is Earl Grey, but subtly so and a hint of sweet dairy goodness that comes from a secret ingredient.
-A touch of vanilla makes this tea concoction is heavenly….and a beautiful gift if you’ve a mind to share it.
-It is a consummate wedding tea for it, as well as the bride’s radiant smile, will make an enduring, sweet memory.
+A touch of vanilla makes this tea concoction heavenly.
+If you added steamed milk, it becomes a Cream Earl Grey Latte.

 This is Irish magic in a tea blend.
 It is loose tea, with some amazing touches that turn this into a beautiful gift or hostess tea (especially if you pack it with a soda bread).
 It starts with strong, pure Assam tea leaves and then…..The rest is a secret.
 If you can find longer or full leaf Assam (as opposed to the finer tea leaves), that is better.